 Grade C laptops

-How to spot good laptop deals
+How to spot good (and bad) used laptop deals

-Scroll further down the listing and the seller notes reveal that they’re ex-business laptops with small-capacity hard drives, which means they’re likely to feel very sluggish in everyday use and may have significant cosmetic damage.
+Scroll further down the listing, and the seller notes reveal that they’re ex-business laptops with small-capacity hard drives, which means they’re likely to feel very sluggish in everyday use, and may have significant cosmetic damage.
 The fact you can’t choose a specific model also makes us wary, as do phrases like ‘Due To The Age Of The Laptop We Will Not Guarantee How Long The Battery Will Hold’.

-Look for good quality listings and sellers
+Look for good-quality listings and sellers

-Still, you should exercise caution because you’ll get no warranty beyond whatever is left of Apple’s own cover, and be aware that there may be unseen damage the seller hasn’t disclosed.
+Still, you should exercise caution because you’ll get no warranty beyond whatever is left of Apple’s own cover, and be aware that there may be unseen damage that the seller hasn’t disclosed.

 Check the specs

 You should also make sure the display meets your needs – this model has a lower resolution than Full HD.
 However, because it was a business laptop, we’d expect the quality to be better than average.
-In this case, a solid business laptop for under £300 is a great deal.
+In this case, a solid business laptop for under £300 is probably a good deal.

-Don't be seduced by the discount
+Don't be seduced by the 'discount'

 Finally, always shop around before you buy.
 In this example, an Asus C101 laptop is on sale in Grade B used condition on eBay for around £220.